 How do I know what county to file my case in?

-Your case must be filed in either the location of the incident/contract took place or the county the defendant lives in.
+Your case must be filed in either the location of the action (where the contract took place), or the county the defendant lives in.

 Why should I use PI Service and not just do it myself?

 Because we have 24+ years of experience helping clients with small claims.
-It’s important to make sure the defendants are listed correctly.
-The original claim is not hard to fill out but the default judgment, military documents and cost declarations that needs to be filed later can be tricky, we take care of all of that.
-In order to get all cost back from the court things need to be done correctly.
-A DOB (Date of Birth) or SS# will be required to obtain a Certificate of Non-military service printout from the Department of Defense website (SCRA), required by the court when filing a default judgment.
+It’s important to make sure the details of your case are listed correctly.
+The original claim is not hard to fill out but the default judgment, military documents and cost declarations that needs to be filed later can be tricky and we take care of all of that.
+All cost will be added to the claim, so the defendant will end up paying if you win!
+In order to get all cost back, things need to be done correctly.
 Don’t get stuck and stressed out.
 For only $40 we take care of all the paperwork. ($40 for small claims assistance, +$65 for service of process = $105 (total).
-Also the cost will be added to the claim, so the defendant will end up paying if you win.
-Then when you want to collect on your judgment we will offer you a discount on our writ of garnishment service because you used our small claims service.
+When you want to collect on your judgment we will offer you a discount on our writ of garnishment service because you used our small claims service.

 Is the total cost for Small Claims assistance only $105 + court fees?

-Yes we only charge $105 for local small claims case with one or two defendants at the same address.
+Yes, we only charge $105 for local small claims case with one or two defendants at the same address.
 Local includes most addresses in the Portland Metro area.
 We serve papers from Coast to Coast.
 See our process serving page for more details or call or email us for a quote.
-Other locations in Oregon will run $5 to $30 more.
-Other locations in the USA will run $20 to $50 more.
+Other locations in Oregon may cost $5 to $30 more.
+Other locations in the USA will cost $20 to $50 more.

 What if I do not know the location of the person or company I want to sue?